Physical Education Teacher Education Requirements

 While private school teachers are not required to hold licensure, all public school teachers must be licensed by the state in which they are employed.
 Different types of licensure may be granted depending on grade level or specialty of instruction.
 Licensing eligibility varies by state; however, most boards of education require the completion of an approved 4-year teacher education program with a minimum grade point average.
 Licensure candidates may then take a licensing exam that assesses fundamental skills in teaching.
 Teachers generally must renew licensure every 3-5 years by earning continuing education credits.

 According to the U.S. Bureau of Labor Statistics (BLS), employment of all kindergarten, elementary school and middle school teachers is expected to increase 12% from 2012-2022 (www.bls.gov).
 The BLS further predicts that all secondary school teachers, except special and career or technical education will see a 6% increase in job opportunities during the same time period.
 Employment rates depend on student enrollment numbers, which vary by location.
 In general, the BLS notes that prospects are likely to be better in rural and urban schools than in suburban ones.

 Related to Physical Education Teacher Education Requirements

 - Recently Updated

-There are a few schools in the Indianapolis, Indiana area have top ranking continuing education programs for teachers seeking...
+Few schools in the Indianapolis, Indiana area have top ranking continuing education programs for teachers seeking to renew...

 Several schools in the Chicago area have top ranking instructional leadership programs.
 Read on to find out more about what...